 The renowned RCM Method can be the perfect complement/supplement to the Suzuki Method.
 In my opinion, no one method is perfectly all-encompassing on its own, rather there are a range of tools available to choose from to create an individualized program tailored to meet the unique learning style and needs of each individual.

 As a RCM certified teacher, I am happy to prepare students to take RCM practical examinations or simply to incorporate the RCM technical and repertoire material into the Heart-Strings Newmarket Violin Studio program.
 To learn more about the Royal Conservatory please refer to their excellent website.
+Note that Exams are going forward online, during the COVID-19 crisis.

 Below is some background from www.rcmusic.com to get you started: